mxmsmnv/Crisp/README.md

-When Crisp redirects back after OAuth, the module automatically reads `crisp_website_id` and `crisp_verify` GET parameters, saves them to the module configuration, and redirects to a clean URL [1].
+When Crisp redirects back after OAuth, the module automatically reads `crisp_website_id` and `crisp_verify` GET parameters, saves them to the module configuration, and redirects to a clean URL.

 ---